Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Experiments

+\textbf{Empirical Validation of Theoretical Results.} In Figure \ref{fig:highpass_limitations}, we consider two forward operators on an example from the FFHQ dataset: a) a standard Gaussian blurring low-pass filter, and b) the high-pass filter we studied in our theoretical analysis.
+As expected, prior approaches such as Diffusion Posterior Sampling \cite{chung2022diffusion} and variants \cite{chung2022improving, yang2024guidance} perform well at Gaussian deblurring.
+However, when the forward operator is a high-pass filter, remarkably these approaches all fail to produce coherent outputs, which aligns with our theoretical results about the large approximation gap of existing methods.
+FGPS on the other hand is still able to produce high-quality reconstructions.

 \textbf{Results on Linear Inverse Problems.} \Cref{tab:linear_inv} shows our main results for linear inverse problems.
-On the Gaussian blurring task, surprisingly even though the forward operator already acts as a low-pass filter, our method significantly improves upon DPS and DSG on the Imagenet dataset.
-This indicates the benefit of the frequency curriculum on more complex and diverse datasets, a phenomenon also demonstrated qualitatively in \Cref{fig:main_results}.
-On the more complex image restoration tasks, our method outperforms the baselines in almost all metrics.
-Notably, even though Score-SDE/ILVR uses a sequence of noisy measurements, this sequence is not adapted to the frequency characteristics of the data, which results in lower-quality reconstructions as compared to our method (see Appendix \ref{sec:app:ilvr} for further discussion).
+On the FFHQ dataset, for simple tasks such as Gaussian deblurring, FGPS gives comparable performance to baselines, which already have strong reconstruction performance.
+However, on more complex image restoration tasks such as motion deblurring, our method outperforms the baselines in almost all metrics.
+Notably, even though Score-SDE/ILVR uses a sequence of noisy measurements, this sequence is not adapted to the frequency characteristics of the data, which results in lower quality reconstructions as compared to our method (see Appendix \ref{sec:app:ilvr} for further discussion).
 In \Cref{fig:main_results}, we see the qualitative differences between the methods.
 For high-pass filter operators, existing methods generate visually implausible images, indicating that the approximation errors push the denoised outputs away from the natural image manifold.
 In contrast, our method is able to accurately reconstruct the underlying ground truth image.
 For blurry images, we see that DPS tends to produce smoothed images, losing high-frequency details.
 While DSG is able to improve upon this and generate images with fine-grained characteristics of the underlying image, it tends to also generate artifacts.
 In contrast, due to our frequency curriculum, our method is able to generate images with high perceptual quality.
-We give further qualitative comparisons to all baselines in Appendix \ref{sec:app:further_exp}.
+We give further qualitative comparisons to baselines in Appendix \ref{sec:app:further_exp}.

+\textbf{Role of Dataset.} For the ImageNet dataset, we observe that FGPS significantly outperforms all baselines, especially in perceptual quality.
+We conjecture that this is because on more complex datasets with varying frequency characteristics, the explicit frequency schedule for the measurement is essential to ensure the reverse process iterates do not deviate far from the intermediate noisy data manifolds learned by the diffusion models.

 \textbf{Results on Image Dehazing.} Table \ref{tab:haze_comparison} shows our main results for the nonlinear image dehazing task on the FFHQ dataset.
 A key strength of our method is the ability to handle nonlinear inverse problems, unlike methods such as \cite{kawar2022denoising, song2020score, choi2021ilvr}.
 In \Cref{fig:main_results}, we observe that our method successfully reconstructs finer details such as background details and facial characteristics similar to what we observed for linear inverse problems.
 DSG produces slightly grainy reconstructions, but performs much better on the dehazing task than the other tasks.
 Due to the powerful generative capacity of diffusion models, our method also performs better than problem-specific supervised methods such as AOD-Net \cite{li2017aod}, a phenomenon also observed in \cite{song2023pseudoinverse}.
 We provide more qualitative examples in Appendix \ref{sec:app:further_exp}.